 Uterine fibroids are small, benign tumors that grow in the uterus.
 They are made of the same type of cells found in the walls and connective tissues of the uterus.

 The cause of uterine fibroids is not known, but some women are at higher risk of developing them than others.
-Black women receive uterine fibroid diagnoses 2 to 3 times as often as other women, and uterine fibroids only rarely appear in young women who have not started menstruating.
+Black women receive uterine fibroid diagnosis 2 to 3 times as often as other women, Stewart, E. A., Nicholson, W. K., Bradley, L., & Borah, B. J. (2013).
+The burden of uterine fibroids for African-American women: results of a national survey.
+Journal of Women’s Health, … Continue reading and uterine fibroids only rarely appear in young women who have not started menstruating.

 Uterine fibroids will stop growing and dissolve over time after menopause.

 Uterine fibroid diagnoses are incredibly common, Zimmermann, A., Bernuit, D., Gerlinger, C. et al. Prevalence, symptoms and management of uterine fibroids: an international internet-based survey of 21,746 women.
 BMC Women’s Health 12, 6 … Continue reading and about 70 to 80 percent of women will receive a uterine fibroid diagnosis before age 50.
 If your doctor recently diagnosed you as having uterine fibroids, don’t be alarmed: Uterine fibroids are not cancerous, and the worst symptoms they cause are manageable.
 While this condition can cause some unpleasant symptoms, many women with uterine fibroids do not have any symptoms at all, and the condition is not medically threatening.